 Of all the threats that have been listed, the installation of the proposed WPP will not have a serious impact on the species.
 No increased concentrations of the species have been observed.
 Based on the above, and the fact that the species is directly associated with vegetation and soil and flies at relatively low altitudes, the significance of the impact on the species from the installation of the WPP is considered to be negligible.

-It is not possible for the activity of the species to be presented using Kernal density algorithms (due to single recording).
+It is not possible for the activity of the species to be presented using Kernal density algorithms (more than two records are required).

 Tawny Owl (Strix aluco)